A once in a decade survey that gives us a better future

 - Office for National Statistics

 I was appointed by the Office for National Statistics to work on Census 2021.
-Census 2021 will be the first digital-first census and is a survey that happens every ten years.
-My role was to join the team as an Interaction Designer, to focus on the engagement and respond phase of the census website.
+Census 2021 was the first digital-first census and is a survey that happens every ten years.
+My role was to join the team as an Interaction Designer, to focus on the engagement and response phase of the census website.

 The engagement phase was for local authorities, community groups, media and campaigns, to help raise awareness and encourage people to fill in their census questionnaire.

 The response phase was to inform everyone that the census was happening and that everybody could fill in their census questionnaire.
 Each stage offered a completely different user experience which involved a lot of research, design and user-testing.